Mitch Garver Player Props: Rangers vs. Tigers

-After going 0-for-3 in his most recent game, Mitch Garver and the Texas Rangers take on the Detroit Tigers (who will hand the ball to Matthew Boyd) at 8:05 PM ET on Monday.
+On Tuesday, Mitch Garver (.229 slugging percentage in past 10 games, with zero home runs) and the Texas Rangers face the Detroit Tigers, whose starting pitcher will be Matt Manning.
+First pitch is at 8:05 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Yankees.
+In his most recent game he had a hitless showing (0-for-3) against the Tigers.

 Mitch Garver Game Info & Props vs. the Tigers